meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- With the landing page set to the Sample App (from a previous challenge) confirm the new "C5..." subscription staus is set to "Subscribed" in the Emulator subscriptions list
+- With the landing page set to the Sample App (from a previous challenge) confirm the new subscription status is set to "Subscribed" in the Emulator subscriptions list

 ## Learning Resources